POSTPONED – Emperor: Beethoven’s Fifth Piano Concerto

 He has 30 piano concertos in his repertoire, having made his concerto debut with the Royal Philharmonic Orchestra.
 Warren’s recordings have been featured by Classic FM as CD of the Week and his recordings are featured regularly on Classic FM and the BBC.
 He is currently recording the complete works of Chopin over a 3-year period for a 12-disc set for Sleeveless Records.
 He is also an active chamber musician and is the Artistic Director of the Piccadilly Chamber Music Series and The Piccadilly Sinfonia.
 He is a graduate in Law from the University of Warwick.

 Tom was a chorister of Westminster Abbey where he sang for many state occasions, including performing the solo at the 2011 Royal Wedding.
 He read music at Merton College, Oxford, where he held academic and organ scholarships and graduated with a First.
-He has studied conducting with Roland Melia, and is currently a postgraduate conducting student at the Royal Academy of Music under Sian Edwards.
+At Oxford he studied conducting with Roland Melia, and is now studying with Sian Edwards at the Royal Academy of Music, where he holds the Julien Award.

 Dates, Times & Book